wishonia/wishonia/public/docs/functional-components/budget-allocation-system.md

 - **Stakeholders:** Individuals or groups with an interest in budget allocation decisions.
 - **Budget Allocation:** The process of assigning monetary resources to different problems or projects.
 - **Reallocation:** Adjusting previously made budget allocations.

----

-This Product Requirements Document is intended to guide the development of the Budget Allocation System within Wishocracy, ensuring all necessary functionalities are included and adequately addressed.